freednara/NextGenENOS/docs/FIELD_DESCRIPTIONS_TEMPLATE.md

 **Object Description**:

 ```
-Back-in-stock notification system for StoreConnect customers.
+Back-in-stock notification system for ENOS customers.
 Users can request email notifications when out-of-stock products become available.
 Records track the status of notification requests and prevent duplicate requests from the same user for the same product.
 ```

 ---